 This Easy Chicken Jalfrezi Recipe also has one other distinguishing feature and that is the addition of soy sauce, a traditionally Asian ingredient.
 The soy sauce adds an umami that can't be beat.

-How to Make Chicken Jalfrezi
+How to Make Chicken Jalfrezi: MUST Knows

-Note: You must NOT brown the onions, that rich caramel note combats the beautiful flavour of green pepper in a way that detracts from it.
+ONE: You must NOT brown the onions, that rich caramel note combats the beautiful flavour of green pepper in a way that detracts from it.

 What do I serve with Chicken Jalfrezi?